PillowPillow/angular-property-binder/README.md

 *Mandatory*

 #### Params:
-  - **scope**: Object or Array.
+  - **scope**: Object.
 The source object containing the property to bind.
   - **path**: String or Array.
 The path to the targeted source.(optional)
   Useful when you wan't to create a reference on a nested property